Sheriff’s office: Teen inmate held in Oklahoma jail dies

-The Oklahoma County Sheriff’s Office says John Leroy Daniel Applegate died Wednesday at a hospital.
+The Oklahoma County Sheriff’s Office said John Leroy Daniel Applegate died Wednesday at a hospital after he was found unconscious April 23.

-A news release says the 16-year-old had been jailed since Feb.
+A news release dated Thursday says the 16-year-old had been jailed since Feb.
 2 after being arrested by police in Choctaw, about 15 miles (24 kilometers) east of Oklahoma City.
-He faced charges including rape and assault.
-Applegate was found unconscious in his cell April 23 after an apparent suicide attempt.
-The release says he was being held alone.
+He faced charges including rape and assault with a deadly weapon.
+The release says Applegate was being held alone.

 Applegate’s death is the second apparent suicide at the jail this year.
 U.S. Army veteran Krysten Gonzalez died in January .
 A judge ruled in February the jail can no longer house detainees awaiting mental health treatment.